 The dairy cooperative where the famous Beaufort cheese is made.

-Weekly market: Thursday and Sunday morning in the market place.
+Weekly market: Thursday and Sunday morning.